 Any BIR style curry can be cooked using the balti method- but you can improvise with balti like with a stir fry, adding in whatever takes your fancy.
 It’s a fast cooking process with the ingredients taking on a unique sweet and smokey flavor.
 Balti also has some interesting health properties, including 25 times more iron than one pint of Guinness.
 Read more HERE.

-Birmingham born and bred in the Balti Triangle area of Brum, Andy Munro, has blogged extensively about Balti in the 90’s, and was the main contributor to a number of ‘Essential Street Balti Guides’ that could be bought in Waterstones such was demand for this uniquely Brummie speciality!
+Birmingham born and bred in the Balti Triangle area of Brum, Andy Munro, has blogged extensively about balti in the 90’s, and was the main contributor to a number of ‘Essential Street Balti Guides’ in that decade.
 He also wrote ‘Going for a Balti’, an expression uttered regularly in Brummie households for the past 40 years.
 The book is the definitive story and the only existing in depth documentation of Birmingham Balti history.
-Most of the places that made Balti renowned are no longer in operation, but Andy has kindly shared his favourite authentic Balti haunts and his Balti of choice in each.
+Most of the places that made balti such a phenomenon are no longer in operation, but Andy has kindly shared his favourite authentic balti haunts and his balti of choice in each.
 All places where you can still try the real thing....but how long for is anyone's guess.

 TOP BIRMINGHAM BALTIS

 1. Balti Chicken and Spinach at Shababs, Ladypool Road, the Hairy Bikers favourite balti and also the top choice of regular customers, Zaff the chef learnt his balti cooking skills from his Uncle, one of the original Balti chefs.

 3.Balti Chicken Korma at Shahi Nan Kebab House, Stratford Road...not the mildest but the chef used to be in the Pakistani Navy and knows his onions.
 Also very good and cheap are the lamp chops- order a stack.